elshan22/cobol-interpreter-haskell/README.md

 2. DATA DIVISION
 3. PROCEDURE DIVISION

-In the end of the program you can either use an end program statement to indicate the end of the program in the following syntax:
+In the end of the program you can use an end program statement to indicate the end of the program in the following syntax:
 ```
 END PROGRAM .
 [PROGRAM_NAME]
 ```